Skip to main content

 Reviewed by Jason Ramirez, CADC-II

-Certified Drug and Alcohol Counselor (CADC-II) · 11 years of clinical experience
+Certified Alcohol and Drug Counselor Level II (CADC-II) · 11 years of clinical experience in substance use counseling

 Published: Updated: